JustFiesta/spring-petclinic/readme.md

 Application is deploied with Ansible from Workstation.
 Jenkins connects to it via SSH and runs playbook which deploies fresh containers on webservers with docker compose.

-For deployment to work correctly one needs to create IP address of workstation in Jenkinsfile credentials (workstation-ip) and ssh-copy-id is needed.
+For deployment to work correctly one needs to create credentials (`workstation-ip`) in Jenkins for **IP address of workstation**.

-Deployment will remove old containers, pull new image, run application containers and prune system from unsused layers, images, etc.
+Deployment will: pull new image, remove old containers, run application containers and prune system from unsused layers, images, etc.

-If one changed default RDS identifier in Terraform configuration please provide it inside Jenkinsfile enviroment variable "RDS_INSTANCE_IDENTIFIER".
+If one changed default ALB name in Terraform configuration please provide it inside Jenkinsfile enviroment variable "ALB_NAME" - this is used to print out application link.